OPCFoundation/opcua-webapi-dotnet/docs/DefaultApi.md

 <a id="translatebrowsepathstonodeids"></a>
 # **TranslateBrowsePathsToNodeIds**
-> TranslateBrowsePathsToNodeIdsResponse TranslateBrowsePathsToNodeIds (TranslateBrowsePathsToNodeIdsRequest? translateBrowsePathsToNodeIdsRequest = null)
+> TranslateBrowsePathsToNodeIdsResponse TranslateBrowsePathsToNodeIds (TranslateBrowsePathsToNodeIdsRequest translateBrowsePathsToNodeIdsRequest = null)